User Stories, Epics, Initiatives, And Themes

 1. Allowing strategic decisions

 A story point is a fundamental measurement unit in Agile.
 The metric estimates the effort needed to complete a certain backlog item.
-When assigning story points estimation to stories, teams can add all points that accumulate to a given epic, and realize how many resources and how long time that epic will take.
-Due to these facts, the team will be able to pick up the option for better allocating its development time and its limited resources.
+When assigning story points estimation to stories, teams can add all points that accumulate to a given epic, and realize how many resources and how much time that epic will take.
+As a result, the team will be able to pick up the option for better allocating its development time and its limited resources.

 2. Focusing on main goals